+11.3.
 In respect of Data Security Breaches or any breach of this Data Processing Addendum, each Party shall abide by a decision of a competent court of the complaining Party’s country of establishment or of any binding decision of the relevant Data Protection Authority.

-IMPACT OF CHANGES; NEW GUIDANCE
+12. IMPACT OF CHANGES; NEW GUIDANCE.

+12.1.
 In the event the ICANN Board adopts changes to the Temporary Specification (a “Triggering Event”), then Registry may notify Registrar of the changes, and upon ICANN publication of the updated Temporary Specification to its website, the changes will also be adopted and incorporated automatically herein to this Data Processing Addendum.